 What Is A Disability Benefits Questionnaire or DBQ And How Can They Be Used To A Claimant’s Advantage?

 Disability Benefits Questionnaires or DBQs are the standard VA templates for VA and private examination reports.
-DBQs set forth an exhaustive list of questions to be addressed by physicians and these responses are the used to evaluate a veteran’s disability claim.
+DBQs set forth an exhaustive list of questions to be addressed by physicians and these responses are used to evaluate a veteran’s disability claim.
 If your treating physician or a consulting physician is going to write an opinion in support of your claim, have him/her use a DBQ.
 There are DBQs for every type of disability and this list can be found at: https://www.benefits.va.gov/compensation/dbq_ListByDBQFormName.asp.

 Let’s take the DBQ for a lumbar-spinal/back disability.
 This DBQ form can be found at: https://www.vba.va.gov/pubs/forms/VBA-21-0960M-14-ARE.pdf.
-You will notice that most of the sections are fairly detailed; however, not all sections are of equal importance.
+You will notice that most of the sections are fairly detailed; but not all sections are of equal importance.
 This means that a physician must concentrate on the most important sections.

 For the back DBQ, the diagnosis of the back disability is fundamental, found in section 1A & 1B.
 For claims to entitlement to service-connection (i.e., back claims which need to prove service-connection), section 2A is the least noticeable and yet the most important.
 This is the only place in the DBQ where a physician can give his/her reasons for finding the claimant’s back disability is service-connected/service-related.
 (A claimant may want to ask the physician to attach an addendum if more room is needed to explain his/her findings on service-connection).

 Section 2B is another important section, dealing with flare-ups.
 In most cases, a claimant will not experience a flare-up at the exact time of an examination.
 Therefore, the claimant must inform the physician what the pain level is and what the physical limitations are during a flare-up.
 Flare-ups are when your disability is at its worst and most noticeable to you.
 It is even recommended that if you know in advance you will be seeing a physician for your DBQ exam, to pay attention to your disabilities and document the days it is noticeable and what issues/limitations you have.